ranfysvalle02/prompt-injection-demo/README.md

 * **Disadvantages:** May not be as accurate as models trained on relevant data.

 Each of these methods has its own strengths and weaknesses, and the best method for a particular task depends on factors such as the amount of data available, the desired level of accuracy, and the computational resources available.

+_note:**[OpenAI o1](https://openai.com/index/learning-to-reason-with-llms/)** is trained using reinforcement learning to prioritize reasoning.
+It's fed a massive dataset, prompted to show its thought process, and receives feedback to improve its reasoning abilities._

 ## From Training to Prompting: The Role of Prompt Engineering